Nola-Developer-Incubator/MardiGrasParadeGame/README.md

 ## 🔗 Public Playtest

 - Developers: run the local dev server with `npm run dev` and open `http://localhost:5000`.
+- If the dev server does not appear to start, try running the built server (production) with `npm run build` and `npm start` — this will serve the already-built `dist/public` on port 5000.
 - For a public instance, deploy using the GitHub Pages workflow or another hosting provider.
 See `DEPLOYMENT.md` for more options.

 ---